PgDip Specialist Community Public Health Nursing

 Designed to develop clinical knowledge and skills and a true appreciation of collaborative working, this contemporary programme combines 50% theoretical study with 50% supervised practice in primary care settings.

-On completion of the SCPHN course you will be equipped to lead the development of future primary care services.
+On completion of the SCPHN course you will be equipped to lead the development of future public health nursing services.

 Practical experience is the prime focus of the programme, with academic research and theoretical perspectives informing practice innovation and development.
 You will devote 22 weeks to practical placements, gaining experience in various settings and with clients important to your current/potential area of responsibility.